-The following containers provide the services required to build, deploy and run Magento Commerce sites.
+The following containers provide the services required to build, deploy and run Adobe Commerce sites.

 See Service configuration options to customize container configuration when you build the Docker compose configuration file.